7 Qualities of Wisdom

 Here’s what it looks like:

 1. Wisdom is compassionate.
-“When other people attack you,” says the Tao Te Ching, “defend yourself with compassion.”
-Hebrew scripture expands this idea, urging us to “show mercy and compassion to one another” and to “not oppress the widow or the fatherless, the foreigner or the poor.”
+“When other people attack you,” says one translation of the Tao Te Ching, “defend yourself with compassion.”
+Hebrew scripture complements this same idea, urging people to “show mercy and compassion to one another” and to “not oppress the widow or the fatherless, the foreigner or the poor.”

 In a similar vein, Marcus Aurelius writes that whenever you’re about to criticize someone, you should ask, “What fault of mine most nearly resembles the one I am about to criticize?”
 And the Gospels say to “judge not, that you be not judged.”